tobijegede/jegede-portfolio/blackinpittsburgh.md

 For the purposes of this recretation, I focused on the health outcome disparties for black women in Pittsburgh, because this data all came from the same dataset, the National Vital Statistics System.
 The Bloomberg CityLab article that the following visualizations came from is this one: https://www.bloomberg.com/news/articles/2019-09-20/how-pittsburgh-fails-black-women-in-6-charts.

 ### Original Visualizations
 Here is the original infant mortality rate visualization from the Bloomberg CityLab article.
 The title of the visualization is "Infant mortality rate, Pittsburgh vs peer cities".
+From the original report associated with the visualization, there were "89 cities of similar size and characteristics nationwide" that were used as the unit of comparison.

 ![Image of Infant Mortality](infant_mort.png)